MortimerSnerd/crusty/README.md

 - Remove TileName from the config?
 Was going to be for animations, and for testing, but TileKit can do the animations, and tiles can be looked up or classified by tags.
+- Item info page with summary, and action buttons
+- Nested prompting - if you want to drop false teeth, and you have 3, need to prompt for how many...
+Or prompting a put object for floor, container1, container?
+- need to presize some prompt windows?
+Need another imgui binding.